lezzhov/learning_to_rank/README.md

 * If I had the additional features of: query_text or the actual textual query itself, as well as document text features like title_text, body_text, anchor_text, url for the document, how would I include them in my model to improve its performance?

-One idea that comes to mind is one-hot encoding the text features while perserving the word order, and passing them through a holographic dual LSTM learning to rank architecture, like the one described here: https://arxiv.org/pdf/1707.06372.pdf.
+One possibility is one-hot encoding the text features while perserving the word order, and passing them through a holographic dual LSTM learning to rank architecture, like the one described here: https://arxiv.org/pdf/1707.06372.pdf.
 LSTM is a good choice for processing sequential text data since it considers word order.
 It could then be possible to merge the model I created with the new LSTM via ensemble learning.